Flexible Labour Markets mean that the labour markets quickly adjust to a competitive equilibrium. Flexible labour markets involve factors such as:

 Why has there been an increase in labour market flexibility?

-- Globalisation has opened the UK to more international competition therefore to remain competitive firms have to keep labour costs relatively low
+- Globalisation has opened the UK to more international competition, therefore, to remain competitive firms have to keep labour costs relatively low and have sought to use more flexible labour contracts to keep labour affordable.

 - Technological change has made it easier to have flexible labour markets.
-For example the internet has increased the provisions of information better and makes it easier to work from home.
+For example, the internet has increased the ability for people to work from home or set up their own self-employment business.

-- Changing social environment e.g. increased female participation in the labour force, women are more likely to favour part time flexible work.
+- Changing social environment e.g. increased female participation in the labour force, women are more likely to favour part-time, flexible work.
+Also, an ageing population has led to an increase in ‘semi-retirement’ with older workers choosing to work part-time

 - Reduced power of trades unions such as banning closed shops and limitations on the right to picket.